Extensive schedule of events for all the family including culture, tradition, competition, entertainment, exhibitions and much more each year.

 The Tullamore Show programme this year has all the regular features and many new additions.

 Safety at Show

 We all want to have a successful, enjoyable show but also a safe and accident-free occasion.
-To ensure this, the co-operation of all is vital, including exhibitors, spectators and organisers.
+To ensure this, the co-operation of all is vital including exhibitors, spectators and organizers.

 A few guidelines to note in relation to safety are as follows: